Free Novella

 • Procedural detail The story unfolds through decisions and consequences, not exposition.
 You're in the room with her.

-• Pressure under a deadline One night, eight engineers, finite time.
+• Pressure under a deadline One night, one engineer, finite time.
 Real-time tension that doesn't reset.

 About the author